queue-miscreant/terminal-cancer/docs/README.md

 The package itself is split up into multple modules:
 1. wcwidth
 	* This module implements the C function wcwidth.
-This will not be covered in this documentation, please check [the original source code](https://github.com/jquast/wcwidth).
+This will not be covered in this documentation, so please check [the original source code](https://github.com/jquast/wcwidth).
 2. display.py
 	* Very basic text- and color-rendering classes
 3. util.py